 Length-frequency plots-e.g. regions I1 - I2 (Disko Bay & Vaigat) in 2014 and W1-W4 in (offshore) in 2014 and 2015 (Fig. 10)-show a first insignificant component with mean CPL at 7-8 mm.
 These shrimps had probably hatched in the spring of the year before.
-Age-1 shrimp haven't been observed in the most recent years nor in 2018, neither in inshore as well as offshore regions.
+Age-1 shrimp haven't been observed in the most recent years nor in 2019, neither in inshore as well as offshore regions.
 Catches of this first component are small owing to the mesh size used in the survey; even the second component is not fully retained by the survey gear (Wieland, 2002b).

 Regional differences in length at age 2 are obvious: they tend to be larger in areas that are more southerly and in deeper water.
 This general pattern was reverse in 2017 and 2018, while mean length at age 2 were a bit larger in the northern regions U1-U3 and in Disko Bay & vaigat (I1-I2) (Table 9), exceptions was in 2018, where mean length at age 2 was greater in region (W5-W6) than compared to the other regions.
+In 2019, mean length at age 2, varied from 10.2 mm to 12.2 mm carapace length.
+The smallest age 2 shrimps were found in the most northern regions whereas the largest were found in the more southern regions.
 Year-to-year changes in the mean length at age 2 have been related to shifts in bottom temperature and changes in stock density of shrimp (Wieland, 2005).
 For the most recent six years, however, estimates of the mean size at age 2 were consistent (Table 9).